emberjs/guides/source/templates/actions.md

 {{/if}}
 ```

-In the component or controller, you can then define whatthe action does within
+In the component or controller, you can then define what the action does within
 the `actions` hook:

 ```app/components/post.js